-If a treatment program is necessary, it may help to make arrangements in advance for admittance.
-Do some research, keeping these considerations in mind:
+If a treatment program is necessary, it may help to initiate arrangements in advance for admittance.
+Do some research, keeping these points in mind:

 - Ask a trusted addiction specialist, doctor or mental health provider about the best treatment approach for your loved one and recommendations about programs.